Larry Foss

 Larry Curtis Foss (April 18, 1936 – June 15, 2019) was an American professional baseball player and right-handed pitcher who appeared in eight games in Major League Baseball as a member of the 1961 Pittsburgh Pirates and the 1962 New York Mets expansion team.
 The native of Castleton, Kansas, stood 6 ft 2 in tall and weighed 187 lb.

 Foss graduated from Wichita West High School and attended Wichita State University.
 He began his pro career in the Pirates' system in 1955.
 After spending seven seasons in the minor leagues, he was recalled by Pittsburgh in September 1961 and made his MLB debut on September 18 as the Bucs' starting pitcher against the St. Louis Cardinals at Forbes Field.
 Over seven full innings, Foss allowed five hits and only one earned run, as the Pirates built an 8–1 lead.
 But in the eighth, Foss walked future Baseball Hall of Famer Stan Musial and gave up a two-run home run to Gene Oliver and left the game with an 8–3 lead.
 When Pittsburgh held on to win, 8–6, Foss earned his first (and only) victory in the majors.
 The losing pitcher was another future Hall of Famer, Bob Gibson, then in his first full big-league season.
+He then earned a no-decision in his second start on September 24 against the Philadelphia Phillies before sustaining his first MLB defeat five days later against the pennant-bound Cincinnati Reds.